agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Claim**: It is, however, clear that it explains a substantial fraction of the variation across individuals.

-Am puzzled these two claims are exactly the same. with the difference being "most" and "substantial".
-God help me from these top writers whom people think are extremely intelligent (highest karma points ever in the forum).
-I doubt people even read his entire post.
+**Note**: Am puzzled for at the outset these two claims appear to be exactly the same.
+With the difference being "most" and "substantial".
+Is this "bad" writing according to an STM?
+(Highest karma points post ever in the forum vera).
+Maybe he was trying to differentiate between causation and correlation?
+Athukunu ipdiya?

-skip wozniak
+Skipped.

 ---